We made it through week one! I’m extremely overwhelmed by the out pour of love and support! Thank you all so much and now we move into week two,

 It wasn’t until I really started to look at myself mentally, spiritually, that I started to claim my physical body.
 I was always big, plus size, always.
 So my body was always up for discussion growing up, was always something that made me unique.
 I think because so many people focused on it growing up, my parents, doctors, strangers, peers, that I ignored it.
 My body just was.
 I didn’t feel in it, or anything about it other than, this is different.
 My body is different.
 I was made to feel that it wasn’t quite right.

 I started blogging three years ago and I don’t even know if I was completely comfortable in my physical form even then.
 With the endless support from my friends and family, and the need to share myself in the blogging space, I continued to put myself in front of the camera.
 I started to see how I liked to pose, how I liked to see my body.
-My body became less something I hid under flattering clothing and something I shared proudly.
+It became less something I hid under flattering clothing and something I shared proudly.
 My body became my art.
 By looking at myself through a lens, I started to see my “flaws” and instead of shying away from them, I fully embraced them.
 I embraced my body how it is now, right this very moment, because it has gotten me through so much.
 My body is perfect.
 My body is strong.
 My body is me.

 List of Activities to Try: